joshuajyoh/stock-tracker-prod/README.md

 ## Solution Stack

-Back-end: NodeJS, ExpressJS, MySQL
+**Back-end**: NodeJS, ExpressJS, MySQL

-Front-end: JavaScript, VueJS, HTML, CSS
+**Front-end**: JavaScript, VueJS, HTML, CSS

+## Features

+**Stock List**: Search for and add financial stocks to a list, displaying name, price, and event status (see Event List).

+**Event List**: For a specified stock, create custom 'events' pertaining to the values of technical indicators (e.g. Check for when the 50-day average is above
+$25).
+An event's 'status' indicates whether the event condition has been triggered.

+**Accounts**: Create accounts to log in with that will save your custom stock list.

 ## Technical Indicators